seamplex/feenox/doc/programming.md

  * The features described in the SRS.

-# Code of coduct
+# Code of conduct

  * See the [code of conduct](CODE_OF_CONDUCT.md).

 # Release plans

- * v0.x for first development until partially fulfilling the SRS
  * v1.x first stable release meaning:
     - usable features
-    - full documentation matching the code features
+    - full documentation matching the code features (PhD thesis)
  * v2.x further features and improvements